 For more information on each of the residence halls, including pictures of the buildings and sample rooms.
 See http://wp.stolaf.edu/reslife/.

-In addition to its traditional residence halls, St. Olaf has 10 service project houses, a multicultural house, a gender and sexuality house, an international house, and seven world language houses.
-Located primarily along St. Olaf Avenue just east of the campus, the honor houses are home to 140 upperclass students.
+In addition to its traditional residence halls, St. Olaf has 10 located primarily along St. Olaf Avenue just east of the campus, the honor houses are home to 80 upperclass students.
 Each house features a kitchen, living area, and laundry facilities.
 Residents of the service houses participate in service projects associated with volunteer organizations in the Northfield and St. Olaf communities.

 The opportunities of a residential college include the social experience of coming together for meals.
 The college views meals as an important part of each person’s day, not only for nutrition, but also for personal growth through interaction with others.